-Once your organizational goals and key considerations are determined, the next step is determining which workforce technology platform is right for your organization and developing a plan for implementation.
+Once your organizational goals and key considerations are determined, the next step is determining which workforce technology platform and collaboration tools for remote teams are right for your organization and developing a plan for implementation.
 An IT service provider can work with you to determine the right fit for your organization.

 Building and Planning the Hybrid Workforce Experience

-To build your hybrid workplace for success, you need to use a data-driven approach to define the hybrid workforce model.
+To build your hybrid workplace for success, you need to use a data-driven approach to define the hybrid workforce model with better hybrid analytics.
 There is no cookie-cutter, one size fits all approach that your organization can take because all employees are unique.
 Developing Pilot programs to test and demonstrate value is key in this aspect.

 Planning the experience involves defining HR and IT offerings to enable both remote and in-office employee experiences.
-By monitoring the hybrid work experience and continuously improving based on successes and feedback, you can foster new forms of collaboration that were not previously available.
+By monitoring the hybrid work experience and hybrid analytics -- and continuously improving based on successes and feedback, you can foster new forms of hybrid collaboration that were not previously available.